 Our typical fee for arranging a mortgage is £495.
 The actual amount payable will depend on your circumstances.

-- Choose the right estate agent - There are hundreds of estate agents on the market but cheap doesn’t necessarily mean you will get good service.
-Haybrook is part of haart, the nation's local estate agent group.
-If you are buying a property but need to sell your current home, we can market your property across a range of platforms.
+There are hundreds of estate agents on the market but cheap doesn’t necessarily mean you will get good service. haart is part of the UK's largest independent estate agency group and prides itself on going that extra mile for customers.
+So if you are buying a property but need to sell your current home, we can market your property across a range of platforms.
 If you have a property to sell ensure your estate agent will expose your property to the maximum number of potential buyers.
-Haybrook customers have access to the latest online marketing tools, including the new property portal OnTheMarket.com, plus social media and traditional print advertising to boost buyer interest.
+Haybrook's customers have access to the latest online marketing tools, including the new property portal OnTheMarket.com, plus social media traditional print advertising and ‘open house events’ to boost buyer interest.

 So here’s a quick summary:

 - Find out the remaining balance on your current mortgage

 - List your expenses

 - Find out why the seller is leaving